 number, and the bachelor's and master's degrees you wish to combine.

-Bachelor of Arts in Computing students who are enrolled via the
+Bachelor of Arts in Professional Studies with a Major in Computing students who are enrolled via the

 School for New Learning (SNL) are also eligible for this program.
 Interested